NASCAR Cup Series: Cup tracks

-Presently, the NASCAR Cup Series is held mainly in eastern states, with only six tracks located west of the Mississippi River.
-Cup Series races are not conducted on standardized tracks; the 2017 season included 21 oval tracks and 2 road courses.
+Presently, the NASCAR Cup Series is held mainly in eastern states, with only seven tracks located west of the Mississippi River.
+Cup Series races are not conducted on standardized tracks; the 2024 season included 31 races at oval tracks and 5 at road courses.
 The lap length of the oval tracks vary from .526 mi at Martinsville Speedway to 2.66 mi at Talladega Superspeedway.
 The majority of the oval tracks are paved with asphalt, while 3 tracks are wholly or partially paved with concrete.
 Although the series historically raced on dirt tracks, it ceased to do so for more than 50 years after the 1970 season.
 In 2021, dirt racing returned to the schedule with a March event at Bristol Motor Speedway.

 While some tracks are true ovals, such as Bristol Motor Speedway, over half the tracks currently in Cup competition are a form of tri-oval.
 Other configurations include Darlington Raceway's characteristic uneven "egg" shape, the triangular Pocono Raceway, and the rectangle of Indianapolis Motor Speedway.

 While NASCAR is known for primarily running counter-clockwise on oval tracks, Sonoma Raceway and Watkins Glen International are complex road courses which are raced clockwise.
 The series' first road course event was held in 1954, at Linden Airport in New Jersey.
 Since 1963, the series has raced on at least one road course every year.

 Courses have a wide range of banking in the corners.
 New Hampshire Motor Speedway, with 7 degrees of banking, has the flattest corners, while the steepest banking is Talladega Superspeedway's 33 degrees.
 Tracks also vary in amount of banking on the straightaways, from entirely flat on many courses to 9 degrees at Dover International Speedway.

 Race speeds vary widely depending on the track.
 The fastest track is Talladega Superspeedway, where the record average speed is 188.354 mph and the record qualifying lap is 212.809 mph, set by Bill Elliott in 1987.
 The record stands unlikely to be broken, as restrictor plates were made mandatory at superspeedways in 1988 to reduce speeds, and the plates were then replaced in 2019 by tapered spacers which still reduced enough horsepower to prevent cars from going beyond speed of 205 mph.
 The slowest tracks are Sonoma Raceway, a road course with a record average speed of only 83.6 mph and a record qualifying lap of 99.3 mph, and Martinsville Speedway, a short, nearly flat "paper clip" oval, with a record average speed of 82.2 mph and a record qualifying lap of 99.9 mph.
 The average speed of a race is determined by dividing the winner's race time (from the waving of the green flag to the waving of the checkered flag, including laps spent under caution) by the distance of the race.
 Time elapsed during red flag periods is not included in the calculation of the average speed.